opencog/atomspace/opencog/query/README.md

    thus, the pattern matcher performs "unification".
 The pattern matcher can unify N terms at the same time (and not just two).

- * The query-pattern is iteself represented as a graph, and is stored in the atomspace.
+ * The query-pattern is itself represented as a graph, and is stored in the AtomSpace.
 This means that "inverse queries" can be performed.
    For example, given a graph with no variables in it, one can search for all queries that would return this graph.
 This function is commonly employed in chatbots, where the pattern-with-no-variables